particle-iot/docs/src/content/support/troubleshooting/device-management.md

 - Parity: none
 - Stop Bits: 1

-Once you've opened a serial connection, you have two commands at your disposal by hitting either w or i on the keyboard.
+Once you've successfully opened a serial connection, you have two commands at your disposal by hitting either w or i on the keyboard.
 Here's what they do:

 - **w:** Set up your Wi-Fi SSID and password
 - **i:** ("i" as in identify) Read out the {{#if photon}}Photon{{/if}} {{#if core}}Core{{/if}} device ID